 More and more brands are looking to serve end customers directly through digital sales, challenging traditional, multi-tier distribution channels.
 In addition to companies' own online stores, global marketplaces such as Amazon have created a highly attractive and efficient alternative route for companies looking to enter international markets.
-At the same time, the digital transformation of commerce has given consumers virtually unlimited options to choose from and huge amounts of information about the products and prices of different suppliers and the experiences of other consumers.
+At the same time, the digital transformation of customer experience in commerce has given consumers virtually unlimited options to choose from and huge amounts of information about the products and prices of different suppliers and the experiences of other consumers.

 While the global pandemic has accelerated the growth of digital commerce, it has also increased consumer awareness of sustainable development.
 Consumers who shop online increasingly prefer more sustainable and environmentally friendly products.
 They are also willing to compromise on their own comfort, for example by recycling packaging materials and settling for longer delivery times.
 Besides environmental impacts, consumers have begun to pay attention to social sustainability and transparency throughout the supply chain.